andrey-kotlyarov/PdfFormTestTask/README.md

 Web application contains 3 pages.

 	1.Login page
-		There are two users in the repositary. user1 pass1
+		There are two users in the repository. user1 pass1
 		user2 pass2